Marcos Baghdatis: 2013: Struggles with injuries and form

-2014: Finds feet on Challenger Tour
+2014: Challenger Tour

 Baghdatis was not given a wildcard into the Brisbane International, although he did receive one for the Heineken Open in Auckland.
 In the opening round Baghdatis lost to American lucky loser Steve Johnson in three sets.
 Baghdatis entered the Australian Open, ranked at a low 109 in the ATP rankings.
 Despite recovering from 1–4 down in the second set and saving several match points in the third set, he was eventually bundled out by Denis Istomin in straight sets in the first round.

 Due to a low ranking, he needed to qualify for his next tournament at the Zagreb Indoors.
 His poor run of form continued as he was defeated by 19-year-old Peđa Krstin from Serbia in the opening qualifying round.
 Over March, after Baghdatis split with his coach, Baghdatis had found some form again with a good run at the Sony Open in Miami, where he defeated Santiago Giraldo and Philipp Kohlschreiber in a three-set battle that ended with two tiebreaks.
 He had another memorable match in the third round against Tsonga, but he could not convert his chances and lost in three sets after more than two hours.

-Baghdatis started the clay-court season with a first-round loss at the U.S. Clay Court Championships in Houston to Alejandro Gonzalez.
+Baghdatis started the clay-court season with a first-round loss at the U.S. Clay Court Championships in Houston to Alejandro González.
 After a tough period through injuries, Baghdatis opted to find his way up the rankings again through the ATP Challenger Tour.
 Baghdatis finished in the Top 100 for the tenth straight year with best results coming at Challenger level (22–2 record), winning four titles: Nottingham (d.
 Matosevic) in June, back-to-back in Vancouver (d.
 Dustov) and Aptos (d.
 Kukushkin) in August and Geneva (d.
 Przysiezny) in November.

 Baghdatis ended the year at No. 85 in the ATP rankings.